 Also, miscasting throws things off a bit.
 Rex Harrison’s Condomine is supposed to be a boring middle-aged man, but the thirty-six-year-old actor looks like a dashing playboy in his prime.
 The first wife is supposed to be a sexy and exciting woman who reawakens the younger Condomine, but she’s played by Kay Hammond, who isn’t anyone’s idea of a ravishing beauty — the role calls for someone like Ann Sheridan.

 In addition, the new wife is played by the gorgeous Constance Cummings.
 You never understand why Condomine is infatuated with his deceased wife — Hammond and Cummings should have switched roles.
 As far as I’m concerned, the inimitable Margaret Rutherford saves the picture.
 Rutherford is irresistible as the eccentric psychic.

 I also enjoyed the Oscar-winning visual effects (by Tom Howard).
 The on-camera effects look great in Technicolor.
 Today they don’t look like much, but the technical team went through hell in order to achieve the desired ethereal effect.
 None of these tricks helped the film at the box-office; it was a notorious financial failure.
 It’s quite possible that wartime audiences didn’t find a movie about dead people funny.

 Conclusions & Final Thoughts:

-Director Lean never had anything good to say about the movie.
+Director David Lean never had anything good to say about the movie.
 I think he exaggerated quite a bit — this is a delightful comedy of (British) manners.
 Warts and all, Blithe Spirit is an enjoyable movie.
 The cast includes Hugh Wakefield (1934’s The Man Who Knew Too Much), Joyce Carey (Greyfriars Bobby) and Jacqueline Clarke (The Queen of Spades).
-Coward did the narration.
+Noel Coward did the narration.
 Color, 96 minutes, Not Rated.